-There are a number of options for increasing storage beyond 30GB per user.
+There are several options for increasing storage beyond 30GB per user.

-Google Workspace Business includes Shared drives, which gives a business a lot more administrative control over file sharing.
+Google Workspace Business includes Shared drives, which gives a business more administrative control over file sharing.

 9. The Ability to Make 2-Step Verification Required

-For the times you are out of range on your mobile phone, you can carry a set of backup codes in your wallet so that you can securely access your Google Workspace account.
+When you are out of range on your mobile phone, you can carry a set of backup codes in your wallet to securely access your Google Workspace account.

-With free Gmail, each person can decide whether or not to enable 2SV.
-With Google Workspace, an administrator can make the use of 2SV required for all users.
+With free Gmail, each person can decide whether to enable 2SV.
+With Google Workspace, an administrator can make 2SV required for all users.

 10. CRM Integration

-At some point, you may decide to invest in a CRM system to better track leads, prospects, customers, jobs, and more.
+Eventually, you may invest in a CRM system to better track leads, prospects, customers, jobs, etc.

 Gmail, Google Calendar, Google Contacts, Google Sheets, and Google Drive can all be integrated with Salesforce.
-A number of other CRM systems, including Zoho CRM and Copper, integrate with Gmail.
+Several other CRM systems, including Zoho CRM and Copper, integrate with Gmail and other apps.

 11. Single Sign-On To Other Business Applications

-Users can be set up to use their Google Workspace credentials to sign in to cloud business applications such as DocuSign, Marketo, Salesforce, and Slack—without having to re-enter their usernames and passwords for these applications.
+Users can be set up to use their Google Workspace credentials to sign in to cloud business applications such as DocuSign, Marketo, Salesforce, and Slack—without having to re-enter their usernames and passwords.